ridwansukri/predict-score-test/README.md

 # Student Score Test Predicted
-To predict student score test (post-test score) in the future.
+To predict student score test (post-test score) in following time.

 ### About

 The project goal is to get external insight that can potentially affect students' performance on the test results, and if it does, what can we predict based on these results.

 ## Student Score Test
-Student Post-test score is a score test that students get after the learning process has been completed.
+Student score test (post-test score) is a score test that students get after the learning process has been completed.
 A post-test is a form of the final evaluation of a lesson.

 ## Data Understanding